BrendonOS/minecraft-bedrock-test-bench/README.md

 ### Chat / Help & Support

-This project is presently a work in progress
+This project is currently work in progress and is not currently functional.
+If you have questions, come and ask them in our [Gitter chat](https://gitter.im/spiffy/spiffy) instead of opening issues.
 <!--If you have an issue, please make sure to check the [FAQs](https://github.com/spiffy/spiffy/wiki/FAQs) page before opening any issues.
 We are constantly fixing issues and are continuously updating, so please also ensure that you are up-to-date before opening any issues.-->

 ### Licence